OSEL-DAM/HARAM_RST/README.md

 ![Mitigation Tab of the GUI](./imgs/mitigation.png)

 The Mitigation Tab is one of the 2 tabs at the bottom of the input panel and it consists of a single table, and buttons to add, remove and sort the values in the table.
-This tab can be switched to it by pressing `Ctrl + M`.
+This tab can be switched to it by pressing <kbd>Ctrl</kbd> + <kbd>M</kbd>.

 ### Mitigation Table